 The obvious solution to dry air is a humidifier.
 The problem with this, however, is that not all humidifiers are created equally.
 Some humidifiers that force moisture into your air can actually create more health problems than they are preventing.
 Increasing humidity levels to improve your health can be a double-edged sword.

 This is why Venta is the safest option when it comes to humidifying.
-Our unique patented Cold Evaporation technology works without filters to efficiently humidity your indoor air without the danger of over-humidification or releasing bacteria back into your air.
-Too much moisture can create ideal conditions for excess mold growth.
+Our unique Cold Evaporation technology works without filters to efficiently humidify your indoor air without the danger of over-humidification or releasing bacteria back into your air.
+Too much moisture can create ideal conditions for excessive mold growth.
 This is another reason why Venta is the ideal choice for humidification because our Cold Evaporation technology ensures your indoor air only takes the moisture it needs, never more.
 Over-humidification is impossible with this system.

 The Airwasher is a win with moms because it is simple and safe.
 The unit does not become hot to the touch, so you’ll never have to worry about kiddos bumping into it and getting burned.
 No dangerous bacteria emitted makes it the ideal product for nurseries and bedrooms, providing comfortable, moisturized air during the winter months.
 Keeping your air quality healthy for preventing a cold and flu has never been easier.